ethersphere/bee-docs/docs/introduction/terminology.md

 #### Faucet

 It takes BZZ tokens to seed your node so it can join the Swarm.
 Before it can start providing storage/network as a resource, it needs to receive data that the Swarm holds which costs BZZ.
 Since Goerli is a test network, there aren't marketplaces that you can "buy" BZZ, so a faucet is a pool of BZZ (and gEth) that will "sprinkle" (freely share/send) some of it to the address that you request.
 There is a #faucet-requset channel on the [Swarm Discord](https://discord.gg/wdghaQsGq5) which you may join and request.

-### Mainnet

-This is another name for the production 'official' Ethereum network that you use to buy/sell Ethereum (among many others).
-Bee will launch on this network once feature complete and stable.